HongboZhang-z3d/iProphIT-Inducible-Prophage-Identification-Tool---FAFU/README.md

 - **Python 3.x**    *(Any Python version compatible with PyTorch，Tested with Python 3.12.)*
 - **biopython**
 - **numpy**
-- **torch**    *(If you want to enable GPU acceleration, please install the appropriate GPU-enabled PyTorch version from the official PyTorch website.)*
+- **pytorch**    *(If you want to enable GPU acceleration, please install the appropriate GPU-enabled PyTorch version from the official PyTorch website.)*

 ## Installation
 **1.** You only need to download **`iProphIT-classifier.py`** and **`iProphIT_model-v1.pth`** into your working directory.